joann-balraj/my_data_science_notes/til.md

 11-19-21: Today I learned about KNN models and logistic regression

 11-22-21: Today I began working on a project where I utilize all classification and models, etc. lessons on the telco dataset from Codeup.

+11-23-21: Today I continued working on a project where I utilize all classification and models, etc. lessons on the telco dataset from Codeup.